 Our Glaucoma researchers have made great strides in advancing the field.
 Several examples are listed below:

-- Rohit Varma, MD, MPH, and his team of researchers at the USC Ocular Epidemiology Center have conducted the Los Angeles Latino Eye Study (LALES) from 1998 to 2014 in adult Latinos aged 40 years and older.
+- Rohit Varma, MD, MPH, and his team of researchers at the USC Ocular Epidemiology Center conducted the Los Angeles Latino Eye Study (LALES) from 1998 to 2014 in adult Latinos aged 40 years and older.
 The US Centers for Medicare began providing a glaucoma screening benefit to Latinos aged 50 years and older as a result of the high rate of glaucoma reported in Dr. Varma’s study.

 - The USC Roski Eye Institute is conducting National Eye Institute-sponsored, multicenter clinical trials studying the efficacy and safety of early surgery in the treatment of glaucoma.